Let's Fight Ghost (Thai TV series): Reception

-Let's Fight, Ghost has been praised for the story-line being adapted to fit to Thai culture, including communicating the culture of Thai food in each episode, and was able to tear down the adage that the presentation of Thai ghost films emphasizes horror and superstition.
+Let's Fight, Ghost has been praised for the storyline being adapted to fit to Thai culture, including communicating the culture of Thai food in each episode, and was able to tear down the adage that the presentation of Thai ghost films emphasizes horror and superstition.
 Effects work and CGI have also been praised.

-The ratings were able to be in the Top 10 TV Show in Thailand on Netflix from the first week and in the Top 10 in Thailand on Netflix from the second week, with a score of 7.7 in IMDB After a retrospective count, the program has been viewed on TrueID more than 4.5 million times.
+The ratings were able to be in the Top 10 TV Show in Thailand on Netflix from the first week and in the Top 10 in Thailand on Netflix from the second week, with a score of 7.7 in IMDb After a retrospective count, the program has been viewed on TrueID more than 4.5 million times.
 In addition, after all 16 episodes were aired in Thailand on April 22, 2021, it became available to stream on Netflix Asia from April 23, 2021.
 The program was available to stream on Netflix Europe, America and Latin America on April 22, 2021.